lucapette/website/content/writing/the-appeal-of-static-typing.md

 I follow a programming principle I call [write "actual" tests]({{< ref "/writing/my-programming-principles#write-actual-tests" >}} "write actual tests").
-Quoting myself from the article:
+Here's a quick excerpt from the article:

 > A test must change only if the behaviour it verifies changed.
 >